muhammet-cakmak/Fraud-Detection/README.md

 We tested the sensitivity of Catboost model to the categorical features.
 The categorical feature property of Catboost was preferred as it showed very high success in each trial.

-Confusion matrix and Classification report are obtained.
+Classification report  and Confusion matrix are reported.
 F1, Precision, and Recall values are compared for different models.

 As the model evaluation metrics we used Area Under Curve (AUC) parallel to the competition's decision.
 This is important because pure accuracy scores can be misleading as we want to detect very rare fraud values and AUC score is higher with high true-positive and low false-positive rates.